computer-lab/computerlab.io/source/_posts/how-to-start-tracking-the-security-firehose-in-five-minutes.md

 By keeping track of security vulnerabilities on your own, you can catch potential weaknesses in your infrastructure without delay.
-Software vendors and special interest groups have created a number of security feeds that makes it easy to stay abreast of the latest security bugs.
+Software vendors and special interest groups have created a number of security feeds that make it easy to stay abreast of the latest security bugs.
 In this article, we present a directory of the feeds that I follow at Computer Lab when managing critical systems.